 Buddha’s last words also reflect sentiments voiced in the Bhagavad Gita 3:30 Offer to me all thy works and rest thy mind on the Supreme.
 Be free from vain hopes and selfish thoughts, and with inner peace fight thou thy fight.

 It may be hard to appreciate how profoundly the times were a-changing back then.
 Looking back, it all can blur together as ‘ancient history’.
 Living through the times would have been otherwise.
 Notably, the introduction of efficient iron smelting and iron fabrication into tools of agriculture and war had a revolutionary impact on daily life.
-Interestingly, I sense the harnessing of electricity, beginning in the 19th Century and continuing through computers today, is having a similar world-shattering impact on humanity’s way of life.
-In addition, I imagine we’ve entered only the beginning stages of the Electric Age!
+Interestingly, I sense the harnessing of electricity, from the first electric motor in 1837 to the computerized ‘everything’ of today, will have a similar world-shattering impact on humanity’s way of life.
+I mean, we’ve entered only the beginning stages of the Electric Age!